liplum/Meditree/README.md

   "name": "My-Meditree-Node", // better to be unique.
   "port": 8080, // 8080 doesn't require sudo on linux.
   "root": "/path/to/root", // [optional] the root direcotry of a local file tree.
-  "rebuildInterval": 3000, // [optional] how often to rebuild the local file tree when watching changes.
   "plugin": {
     "homepage": { // Use homepage plugin to serve a static webiste.
       "root": "/path/to/web-react/dist"